 To build your 21st century classroom: take a multimedia approach to learning core content, promote essential learning and innovation skills, build information, media, and technology skills in context and, advance life and career skills.

-Sample class project, literature adaptation.
-Created in Wixie.
+Sample student project, book trailer.
+Created in Frames.

-According to the Partnership for 21st Century Skills, students must have a "range of functional and critical thinking skills related to information, media and technology" to succeed in a 21st century marketplace.
+In order to succeed in today's rapidly-changing world, students must have a "range of functional and critical thinking skills related to information, media and technology."

-Using a creative technology tool, students learn to manage information as they develop online content, becoming media producers, not just consumers.
+Using a creative digital tool like Wixie helps students learn to manage, organize, and share information as they develop online content; becoming media producers, not just consumers.

-Sample student project, personification story.
+Sample student project, public service announcement.
 Created in Wixie.

-To be successful in the 21st century, students must be able to work without supervision, in diverse groups, and be productive members of society.
-Project learning with technology increases students capacity for self-directed learning, collaboration, and social interaction.
+To be successful in the 21st-century, students must be able to work without supervision, in diverse groups, and be productive members of society.

 Collaborating on authentic digital projects increases student's capacity for self-directed learning, while helping them build leadership, responsibility, and empathy.